sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">"The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

+- "In any system or process, if success is your goal, you have failed." -- Sankaran Ramakrishnan.

-- "Chess doesn't drive people mad, it keeps mad people sane." - former British chess champion William Hartston
+- "Chess doesn't drive people mad, it keeps mad people sane." -- former British chess champion William Hartston

 - "To become good at anything you have to know how to apply basic principles.
-To become great at it, you have to know when to violate those principles.” -Garry Kasparov, Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins
+To become great at it, you have to know when to violate those principles.” -- Garry Kasparov, Deep Thinking: Where Machine Intelligence Ends and Human Creativity Begins

-- "Life is not a problem to be solved, but a reality to be experienced." -Soren Kierkegaard
+- "Life is not a problem to be solved, but a reality to be experienced." -- Soren Kierkegaard

 - "Who lives well hidden, lives well." -- Descartes motto, which he took from Ovid